 - broadcast packets sent by one of the workstations will reach all the others in the VLAN. - broadcasts sent by one of the workstations in the VLAN will not reach any workstations that are not in the VLAN. - broadcasts sent by workstations that are not in the VLAN will never reach workstations that are in the VLAN. - the workstations can all communicate with each other without needing to go through a gateway.
-For example, IP connections would be established by ARPing for the destination. - there is no need to send packets to the IP gateway to be forwarded on. - the workstations can communicate with each other using non-routable protocols.
+For example, IP connections would be established by ARPing for the destination. - IP and sending packets directly to the destination workstation-there would be no need to send packets to the IP gateway to be forwarded on. - the workstations can communicate with each other using non-routable protocols.